orsonteodoro/gcf2/README.md

 [oiledmachine-overlay](http://github.com/orsonteodoro/oiledmachine-overlay).
 It also requires the removal of the hard mask for the package's experimental USE flag.
+* A sys-apps/portage patch to prevent stripping of CFI symbols.
+(This is optional, but better than the alternative of a die after cfi post verify after merging.
+You can use either this per-package patch or the nostrip.conf.)

 Changes required for modded clang ebuild: